BojoteX/DashBreeze/README.md

 ## Installation

 To install the DashBreeze plugin, download the DLL file from the repository and place it in the same directory where SimHub is installed.
+If you don't have the DashBreeze control unit you can use an Arduino Leonardo and upload the custom sketch included in the Hardware directory.

 ## Usage